 Our data stewardship service provides comprehensive and tailored support to FBM UNIL-CHUV researchers, helping you manage, share, and preserve their research data effectively and in accordance with best practices and policies.

-Data Management Plan preparation and reading
+Data Management Plan (DMP) preparation and reading

 Our service assists researchers in creating effective DMPs for SNFS and European grant applications as well as for data storage purposes.
 This helps you outline how you will collect, manage, and share your data throughout the research process.